Project Overview

 • Every brand element was treated as a touchpoint: menus, signage, coffee cups, and merchandise all worked to make social play feel cohesive, both online and offline.

-This branding exercise wasn't about visuals alone.
-It helped me understand how visual consistency can support emotional clarity, ensuring that users feel safe, welcome, and empowered to engage.
+This branding exercise taught me how visual consistency supports emotional clarity, and how it helps people feel safe and welcome enough to actually show up.
 The process deepened my ability to think across physical-digital systems and prototype experiences that feel lived in.

 Color palette for Toggle, showing primary earthy browns, a bold red, and a supporting beige.